-The kitchen layout design is important before you decide to have kitchen furniture.
 The kitchen layout shows the arrangements of the countertop, major appliances, and storage areas.
-It can also be called a kitchen floor plan which creates a kitchen’s work triangle – the path that you make when moving from the refrigerator to the sink, to the range to prepare a meal.
+The layout plan creates a kitchen’s work triangle, which is the path that you make when moving from the refrigerator to the sink, to the range to prepare a meal.

 While making the decision of remodeling or a new kitchen for your house, you must look toward the kitchen layout areas available.
 Get knowledge of each that will suit your kitchen area.